Board of Directors

 Board Member

-He was Assistant Vice President with the Federal Home Loan Bank of Seattle, a Senior Program Manager with the Portland Housing Bureau, and Housing Director (Interim) with the Portland Development Commission.
+Komi was Assistant Vice President with the Federal Home Loan Bank of Seattle, a Senior Program Manager with the Portland Housing Bureau, and Housing Director (Interim) with the Portland Development Commission.
 Komi managed 15,000 mixed-income and affordable housing units in the states of Oregon and Washington.
 As the Tax Credit Program Manager with the State of Oregon, he created innovative programs to expand access to Low-Income Housing Tax Credit and Tax-Exempt Bond financing for 5,000 affordable housing units.

 Komi holds a Master of Business Administration degree with a concentration in Finance from the Atkinson School at Willamette University and is a certified Public Housing Manager and Voucher Executive Manager.